 There are several good reasons to get a POS system, starting with your customer experience.
 Being able to avoid writing out receipts or punching complicated product codes into a cash register will cut your check out time in half.
 Customers who are in a hurry will have a smoother experience if you’re working with a POS system.

-Getting a POS System Set Up
+Getting a POS System for Small Business Set Up

-There is a fair amount of front-end work that will go into getting your point of sale system set up.
+There is a fair amount of front-end work that will go into getting your point-of-sale system set up.
 The biggest task will be importing your inventory into the system.
 You will need to have an accurate accounting of every piece of merchandise you offer in your system.

 If you already have a digital inventory of your merchandise, you may be able to import that into your new POS system.
 If not, you might have to set aside enough time to add this inventory by hand.
 Is your business is closed due to the coronavirus lockdown right now?
 Then this may be an excellent opportunity to undertake this tedious task.

-You should also import any customer records you have into your point of sale system.
-Set up a login portal for all employees, and set up an account with information like your local tax rate and any discounts you offer.
+You should also import any customer records you have into your point-of-sale system.
+Set up a login portal for all employees and set up an account with information like your local tax rate and any discounts you offer.

 Once your inventory is input into your POS system, this can be an amazing tool for keeping up with what you have and what you need.
 You can check your stock of any given item with just a few clicks.
-Not only will this save you time digging through back stock rooms, it can also help you keep up with product loss.
+Not only will this save you time digging through back stock rooms, but it can also help you keep up with product loss.

-The key to having a solid inventory management through your POS system is to keep it up to date.
+The key to having a solid inventory management through your POS system for small business is to keep it up to date.
 Your system will take care of removing items as they’re sold through the platform.
 But each time you get a shipment in, be sure to add that new inventory to your system logs.